LEAP-HI-ClimACT/Coastal-Infrastructure-Planning/README.md

 ## Sea-level-rise simulations
 The SLR trajectories are simulated using the slr_simulations.m file.
 These simulations are used to generate the SLR state transitions.

-## Datasets used for storm surge simulations
+## Datasets used for storm surge models
-The dataset of annual extremes (for Battery tide gauge in New York) used to fit storm surges is taken from: [NOAA Extremes](https://tidesandcurrents.noaa.gov/est/est_station.shtml?stnid=8518750)
+The dataset of annual extremes (for Battery tide gauge in New York) used to fit a GEV model for storm surges is taken from: [NOAA Extremes](https://tidesandcurrents.noaa.gov/est/est_station.shtml?stnid=8518750)

 ## Generate transition models
 To generate discrete-state transition probabilities, the SLR and storm surge levels are suitably discretized into 77 and 72 discrete states, respectively.
 The discrete-state transitions for Sea Level Rise (SLR) and storm surge are generated using the codes, as: